 How to Store

-The beauty of this couscous salad is that it lasts in the fridge for a few days, which means that it’s great for meal prepping.
+The beauty of this couscous salad is that it lasts in the fridge for a few days, which makes it great for meal prepping.

-I actually find that it tastes better as the days go on because the couscous, chickpeas and asparagus absorb all of those amazing flavours from the lemon dressing and feta.
+I actually find that it tastes better as the days go on because the couscous, chickpeas, and asparagus absorb all of those amazing flavors from the lemon dressing and feta.

 You can serve it along with: